syounkin/cookbook/README.md

-Image files must be located in /home/sgy/Dropbox/cookbook/figures .
+Image files must be located in ~/Dropbox/cookbook/figures/.

+To create `cookbook.pdf` use `make cookbook`.